cwfitzgerald/cs-127-python-project/README.md

 You may also use quotation marks for an exact match or parathesis for grouping your search operators.

+## Known Issue / Recommendation
+* Generally whole word (>2 letter) search terms tend to provide the best results.
+* Do not search a two digit number in the Bus Breakdowns dataset, it will take a very long time to load.

 ## Structure of the Project

  - Flask Interface